Universal Logical Gates on Topologically Encoded Qubits via Constant-Depth Unitary Circuits

-The above protocol, which uses a constant-depth local quantum circuit and long-range qubit permutations, effectively moves one anyon vertically by a distance of the order of the separation between the nearest anyon II, which is on the order of the code distance $d$.
-The (vertical) separation between anyon I (red) and III (pink) is also increased by a factor of 2, which concretely demonstrates the local entanglement renormalization idea in Fig.~\ref{fig:braiding_intuition}(c).
+The above protocol, using a constant-depth local quantum circuit and long-range qubit permutations, effectively moves one anyon vertically by a distance of the order of the separation between the nearest anyon II (on the order of the code distance $d$).
+The (vertical) separation between anyon I and III is also increased by a factor of 2, which concretely demonstrates the local entanglement renormalization idea in Fig.~\ref{fig:braiding_intuition}(c).
 To complete a braiding cycle, we apply another 5 shots of a similar procedure, which then effectively braid anyons I and II around each other as illustrated in Fig.~\ref{fig:braiding_string_net}(e, f).
 Here, we show the qubits (black dots) and trivalent graph (light blue lines) explicitly for concreteness.

+The permutations can be applied through a constant depth circuit in a variety of ways.
+For example, arbitrary permutations can always be implemented by a depth-two circuit, where each layer corresponds to long-range SWAP operations applied in parallel.
+This can be seen by noting that an arbitrary permutation of objects can be written as a product of cyclic permutations over disjoint sets.
+A cyclic permutation can always be performed in two steps, where each step corresponds to SWAP operations applied in parallel.

 To summarize, a single braiding operation can be performed in a constant number of steps, independent of the system size and code distance.
-Note that this is in contrast with the previous computation schemes of the Turaev-Viro code presented in Ref.~\onlinecite{Koenig:2010do}, where braiding or Dehn twists are implemented by sequential F-moves with circuit depth of $\mathcal{O}(d)$.
-In this case we have demonstrated a 6-step procedure:

-Note that each step is composed of a constant-depth local quantum circuit $\mathcal{LU}_i$ corresponding to a retriangulation of the manifold, a permutation of qubits $\mathcal{P}_{\sigma, i}$ over a distance $\mathcal{O}(d)$, and another local circuit $\mathcal{LU}'_i$ in order to retriangulate the manifold back to the original triangulation.
+This is in contrast to previous computation schemes for the Turaev-Viro code in Ref.~\cite{Koenig:2010do}, where braiding or Dehn twists are implemented by sequential F-moves with circuit depth of $\mathcal{O}(d)$.
+Here we have demonstrated a 6-step procedure: \nin Each step is composed of a constant-depth local quantum circuit $\mathcal{LU}_i$ corresponding to a retriangulation of the manifold, a permutation of qubits $\mathcal{P}_{\sigma, i}$ over a distance $\mathcal{O}(d)$, and another local circuit $\mathcal{LU}'_i$ in order to retriangulate the manifold back to the original triangulation.